-The above-presented diagram (Fig. 1) does not correspond directly with the conventional evolutionary typology: band - tribe - chiefdom - state (Sahlins and Service 1960) and its later rconsiderations and corrections (Service 1975; Berezkin 1995; Kradin 2008; Grinin 2011a; Grinin, Korotayev 2011) or more general typology proposed by Grinin and Korotayev: band - settlement - medium complexity society - complex society - early state (Grinin, Korotayev 2011), although their conform with our model.
+The above-presented diagram (see Fig. 1) does not correspond directly with the conventional evolutionary typology: band - tribe - chiefdom - state (Sahlins and Service 1960) and its later reconsiderations and corrections (Service 1975; Berezkin 1995; Kradin 2008; Grinin 2011a; Grinin and Korotayev 2011) or more general typology proposed by Grinin and Korotayev (2011): band - settlement - medium complexity society - complex society - early state, although they conform to our model.

 The model considers the dynamics of a different nature, which is expressed in the societies' passing through dimensional rather than evolutional typology.
 One may distinguish the following dimensional formats that are actually more suitable for the urbanistic line of civilizations growth: urban, polis, territorial, national, civilizational, and finally global, the latter being rather hypothetical for now (Dobrolyubov 2012b, 2020).
 These formats correlate, although not rigidly, only with stadial societal formats (Claessen 2002).
-10

 The dimensional format in our model is only a size type reflecting a certain level of internal heterogeneity (societal, ethnic, religious, cultural, etc.) that can be leveled out within the framework of a single political entity.
 Territorial format can be associated with mono-ethnic social entity, national format - with multiethnic entity while civilizational format - with a multinational one.
-All formats are at the same time natural niches and structural attractors formed by natural borders (river valleys, mountains, islands, continents) and also by social divisions (ethnic, cultural, religious...).
-For example, the valley of Attica is a niche attractor of a polis format, the Apennine or Iberian Peninsulas are niche attractors of a national format; European continent is a niche attractor of the civilization format.
-Naturally, Earth is a niche attractor of the global state and society.
+All formats are at the same time natural niches and structural attractors formed by natural borders (river valleys, mountains, islands, continents) and also by social